deadlyvipers/dojo_rules/introduction.md

 Hello world!
-My name is Bruno Almeida
+My name is Bruno Almeida and my favorite path is Ruby